 “Every message I sent home was just ‘Lunch forms, lunch forms, lunch forms!’” he said.
 “Parents got tired of me, but I had to get that instilled.
 And the great thing is that I could send them the link to the lunch form, so if they filled it out on the computer I didn’t have to do any paperwork at all.”

 It worked.
-With the funding the school got back that year, P-TECH was able to staff its summer programs—and upgrade to a Remind plan for the entire community.
+With the funding the school got back that year, P-TECH was able to staff its summer programs—and upgrade to Remind Hub for the entire community.

-If you have a Remind plan, don’t hesitate to contact our Support team at firstname.lastname@example.org for priority support.
+If you have Remind Hub, don’t hesitate to contact our Support team at firstname.lastname@example.org for priority support.
 We’re here to help!

-And if you’re interested in learning more about using the Remind plan for your Title I school, you can find more information or contact our sales team here.
+And if you’re interested in learning more about using Remind Hub for your Title I school, you can find more information or contact our sales team here.